 Hello lovelies!
 I’m writing this in midst of a summer heat wave and it is basically round-the-clock “ugh” in my world right now.
 But there are wondrous things of beauty to note and fun to be had, and small victories to notch.
-Anabela at Fieldguided gave a shout-out to my book, and I’m excited that it’s making its slow, poky yet intrepid way around the world.
+Anabela at Fieldguided gave a shout-out to , and I’m excited that it’s making its slow, poky yet intrepid way around the world.
 I’ve been heading into Chicago these past few weekends, which has been inspiring (and I’ll probably write about it later.)
 I’m also putting finishing touches on a mini-zine and drafting a newsletter for early next week — this one’s about love-tumults, so if you’ve ever wanted to read my intimate thoughts on that subject, do sign up.
 Anyway, these are the lovely, fun sparks and beauties I’ve squirreled away recently…enjoy, and as they used to write in yearbooks, STAY COOL.

 A Lovely Short Story by Jeanette Winterson Inspired by an Oscar de la Renta Perfume